 Bio

-Kimball’s recording credits have included music for ESPN, the Discovery Channel, and Disney, as well as soundtracks for motion pictures such as “The Sandlot,” “Mountain of the Lord,” and “Forever Strong.”
+Kimball’s recording credits include music for ESPN, the Discovery Channel, and Disney, as well as soundtracks for motion pictures such as “The Sandlot,” “Mountain of the Lord,” and “Forever Strong.”
 Other recordings include music for the Nauvoo Pageant, the album “Love is Spoken Here” with the Tabernacle Choir at Temple Square, and Copland’s “Lincoln Portrait” for the Clinton Presidential Library (Little Rock, AR).

-Kimball has performed chamber music with members of the Atlantic Brass, Pittsburgh Symphony, Boston Symphony, Chicago Symphony, Utah Symphony, and Phoenix Symphony.
-His current chamber affiliations include Brassworks (BYU’s faculty brass quintet), Utah Trombone Authority (a trombone quartet with the trombone section of the Utah Symphony), and the Mutchler-Kimball duo, which recently performed and presented a series of masterclasses in Amman, Jordan.
+Kimball has performed chamber music with members of Boston Brass, Atlantic Brass, Pittsburgh Symphony, Boston Symphony, Chicago Symphony, Utah Symphony, and Phoenix Symphony.
+His current chamber affiliations include Brassworks (BYU’s faculty brass ensemble), Utah Trombone Authority (a trombone quartet with the trombone section of the Utah Symphony), and the Mutchler-Kimball duo, which recently performed and presented a series of masterclasses in Amman, Jordan.
 His album with Utah Trombone Authority is produced by Tantara Records, and his album with Brassworks, produced by MSR Classics in 2022, features the music of composer Kevin McKee.
 Kimball was also a frequent alto trombonist with Utah’s Ultimate Trombone Ensemble, a professional trombone choir that performed at the 2008 International Trombone Festival.

 Kimball received his Bachelor’s degree, summa cum laude, from Brigham Young University, where he studied with Daniel Bachelder.
 He also studied with Larry Zalkind of the Utah Symphony (now professor at Eastman School of Music).
 He obtained his Master’s degree at Duquesne University in Pittsburgh, where he studied trombone with Murray Crewe and euphonium with Brian Bowman.
 He subsequently began work toward his doctorate at Boston University, where he studied with Scott Hartman, and completed his DMA at Arizona State University, where he studied with Gail Wilson.